Is there anything prettier than the inside of a powdered jelly doughnut?

 6. In a medium-large bowl, whisk Egg and Egg Yolks until frothy. [ about 4 minutes ].

-7. Whisk in 1/2 cup of the Sugar, Salt, and Vanilla
+7. Whisk in 1/2 cup of the Sugar, Salt, and Vanilla.

 8. Stir Butter into Yeast Mixture until completely combined.